-With that said, the treatments available can help to shorten and sometimes prevent a herpes outbreak.
+With that said, the treatments available can help herpes outbreaks become shorter and less frequent.
 There are also medications available that can lower the risk of spreading the infection to others.

 One of the best ways to reduce your risk of contracting an STD is with regular screening.
 This can be done by taking a trip to your doctors office or from the comfort of your own home with an at-home lab test.